clicalmani/tonka/docs/models.md

 #### forceDelete()

-Sometimes we would want to delete a certain number of records at a time respecting a given condition.
+Sometimes we would want to delete a certain number of records at a time respecting a given condition, or you would like to permanently delete soft deleted records.
 This is where the `forceDelete()` method comes in action.

 ```php
 <?php